-In Munyu, there are several well-organized small Christian communities - women's groups where women help each other.
+In Munyu there are several well organized small Christian communities - women's groups in which women help each other.

 St. Lucy women group started in 2004 with the purchase of 50 chairs, we donated another 50 chairs.

 In 2010, the group received a donation of 80,000 KSH (about 800 €) for a tent.

 (about 400 €) for chairs.

 Meanwhile, the group has got 200 chairs and one tent for 50 and another one for 100 people.

 The women lend the chairs at funerals and weddings.

 In addition, the women also provide tea and food when it is needed.